fcroiseaux/icsmerge/README.md

 ### Initialise the DB
 You can empty the database by invoking : <http://localhost:8080/api/init_db?password=admin_password>

+### Dumping the DB
+You can dump the entire content of the database by invoking : <http://localhost:8080/api/dump_db?password=admin_password>

 ### Getting the merged .ics calendar file
 The url used to display the merged calendars in an application (Gmail, Outlook, ...) is <http://localhost:8080/calendar_url>